 Where it is decided that a pupil does have SEND, the pupil is added to the SEND Register and parents are formally informed that the academy has decided to provide SEND support.
-The academy will arrange to write a pupil profile in provision mapper to support the child.
+The academy will arrange to write a pupil support plan in provision map to support the child.

-The profile in provision mapper provides the following information:
+The profile in provision map provides the following information: